This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 you demand to maintain positivity during the winter.

-Another one of the for general health and wellness is fish oil.
+Another one of the great supplements to take for general health and wellness is fish oil.

 Unless you eat a lot of seafood especially the fatty fish such as salmon, mackerel and sardines then consider taking a fish oil supplement instead.